AI Hospitality Alliance

 Article content

-Second, customer engagement: chatbots have proven particularly effective at the top and bottom of the customer journey.
-Pre-arrival, they handle high-volume routine questions that would otherwise consume front desk time.
-Post-stay, they can solicit feedback, offer loyalty program information, and handle routine post-stay service issues.
-In the middle of the stay, human interaction generally still outperforms chatbot interaction for anything requiring nuance or emotional intelligence.
+• Chatbots are especially effective at the start and end of the guest journey.
+Before arrival, they handle routine questions that would otherwise take up staff time.
+After the stay, they can collect feedback, provide loyalty information, and resolve simple post-stay issues.
+During the stay, however, human staff are still preferred for tasks requiring nuance or emotional intelligence.

 Tags